yokoyamatoyou/CSVXLM2/README.md

 ## Phase 2 Progress

-Development of the rule engine has begun and several mapping scenarios have been verified through unit tests:
+Phase 2 is complete.
+The rule engine loads mapping rules, performs lookups, converts dates and numbers, and integrates seamlessly with the dataclass-based models used by the XML generators.
+Key features verified through unit tests include:

 * Direct field transfers from CSV to the intermediate model.
 * Lookup conversions that translate codes (for example, mapping gender strings to